simon-donike/SISR-RS-SRGAN/docs/getting-started.md

 This guide walks through installing dependencies, configuring datasets, and launching your first ESA OpenSR experiment.
 The stack uses Python 3.10+, PyTorch Lightning, and Weights & Biases for experiment tracking.

+> 💡 **Only need inference?** Install the published package instead: `python -m pip install opensr-srgan`.
+It exposes
+> `load_from_config` and `load_inference_model` so you can instantiate models without cloning the repository.
+Continue with the
+> rest of this guide when you want to train, fine-tune, or otherwise modify the codebase.

 ## 1. Install the environment

 1. **Create a virtual environment.**